StarkExplore/Explore/README.md

 ## Game Concept

 A reimagined version of Minesweeper with elements of loot survivor and features exploiting asymmetric information.
+Description of the rules: <a href="https://app.excalidraw.com/l/4BTLOTSvKjp/9s0xHAoa0ia"> Schema </a>

 ## Gameplay